aryaxt/ScrollPager/README.md

 # ScrollPager
-A scroll pager similar to the one in
+A scroll pager similar to the one in Flipboard